polyfem/polyfem/README.md

     make -j4

 On Linux `zenity` is required for the file dialog window to work.
 On macOS and Windows the native windows are used directly.

+### Optional
-The formula for higher order bases are computed at CMake time using an external python script.
-Consequently, PolyFEM requires a working installation of Python and some additional packages in order to build correctly:
+The formula for higher order bases are optionally computed at CMake time using an external python script.
+Consequently, PolyFEM might requires a working installation of Python and some additional packages in order to build correctly:

-- `numpy` and `sympy`
+- `numpy` and `sympy` (optional)
 - `quadpy` (optional)

 Usage